-This study captures the levels of access to finance in rural Andhra Pradesh with detailed information on microfinance, which is representative of an entire state’s rural population.
+This study captures the levels of access to finance in rural Andhra Pradesh.

 A key strategic priority of the Government of India in recent years has been to increase financial services penetration among the country’s many unbanked citizens.
 Many of the unbanked live in remote rural areas where delivering financial services cheaply and effectively remains difficult.
 Despite the interest in expanding access in rural areas, policymakers still lack key information about state of financial access among the rural population.
 If researchers, policymakers and private institutions had better information about financial access in these areas, they could possibly design programs and products that would help improve the financial lives of the rural poor.
 This research was designed to capture the status of financial services access through a rigorous household survey in rural Andhra Pradesh, a state that has seen considerable progress in the area of financial inclusion.
 Though numerous surveys have been conducted in the past, the present study, conducted in 2009 and 2010 is the first representative survey of a rural area to gauge access to microfinance.